Skip to main content

 When using SSH config mode, field labels indicate which values are optional:

-• Username (optional override) — leave empty to use SSH config’s User
+• Username (optional) — leave empty to use SSH config’s User

-• Private Key Path (optional override) — leave empty to use SSH config’s IdentityFile
+• Private Key Path (optional) — leave empty to use SSH config’s IdentityFile

 Clearing SSH Config Mode